xavierobd/Facial_Detection_PyTorch/README.md

-# Facial_Detection_PyTorch
-Kaggle facial keypoint detection challenge implementing different neural networks in PyTorch
+Kaggle facial keypoint detection challenge implementing different neural networks in PyTorch.
+My report of results, objective, and conclusion can be found in PyTorch_report.pdf